-In this article, you will learn why and how improving your running cadence, or cadence will help you avoid injuries and become a better runner.
+Today you will learn what is running cadence, why and how to improve it to help you avoid injuries and become a better runner.

 You will learn the 8 best exercises to improve your cadence and the 3 greatest benefits.